EACH25 - ASPIRE's International Social Prescribing Conference

 Dr. Vinathe Sharma-Brymer is a social work academic at UniSC.
 Vinathe's interdisciplinary practice and research focuses on the benefits of nature-based solutions for wellbeing across the lifespan and population groups.

-Dr. Roslyn Prichard
+Dr Roslyn Prichard

 Prof Donna Hancox